frabjous/open-guide-typesetting-framework/doc/configuration.md

 ```

 This complex option does two things.
-Firstly, when a new document is imported, a settings file for the Open Guide editor named `oge-settings.json` is created in its directory.
+Firstly, when a new document is imported, a settings file for the Open Guide Editor named `oge-settings.json` is created in its directory.
 Such settings files can be used to set the main or "root" document for each typesetting project, as well as configure the commands used by the editor to create its preview.

 For more information on `oge-settings.json` files and their syntax, see the [settings documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/settings.md) for the Open Guide Editor.

 Each key in the assignment type `"output"` option should be the file extension for an output file which can be created from the input markdown document.
-The `"editorcommand"` attribute of the object the extension is mapped to in the json will be used as the `command` value editor's preview "routine" as set in the `oge-settings.file`.
+The `"editorcommand"` attribute of the object the extension is mapped to in the json will be used as the value of the `command` attribute in the editor's preview "routine" as set in the `oge-settings.file`.
 This is in effect the command used to create the output file from the main source document.

 The syntax of the command is the same as that described in the Open Guide Editor documentation, and allows the same placeholders, such as `%rootdocument%` (for the main file being edited) and `%outputfile%` for the file being created.
 Additionally, a `%projectdir%` placeholder can be used, which will be replaced by the path to the project’s subdirectory of the framework’s data directory.
-This can be useful for setting things like a resource path if the project templates make use of assets such as, e.g., images used by the global template.
+This can be useful for setting things like a resource path if the project templates make use of assets such as, e.g., images.
-These commands are passed through a shell, so shell operators such as `&&` or `||` may be used to chain together multiple commands, create pipes and redirections, etc.
+These commands are passed through a shell, so shell operators such as "`&&`" or "`||`" may be used to chain together multiple commands, create pipes and redirections, etc.

 In a typical set up, these will make use of pandoc with options appropriate for the output type.
 Certain pandoc options here are almost a requirement.
 Consider using these: